Activity & Leisure

 Oil central heating and fuel for wood burner included.
 Small garden with sitting-out area and barbecue.
 Visit England 4 Star.

 All properties: Electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair available on request.
 Games room with pool table, a selection of DVDs, books and toys (shared with other properties on-site).
 Barbecue.
 Children’s play area (shared with other properties on-site).
 Private car park (not allocated).
+4 electric vehicle charging points on-site (at cost).
 No smoking.

 Registered in England and Wales.
 Company Registration Number: 00965389.